imjasonh/kontain.me/cmd/api/README.md

 - [ ] Builds are performed entirely in the context of the `projects.builds.create` request, not by polling a long-running operation.
+  The `--async` flag has no effect.
 - [ ] Build operations (source pulls and image pushes) are authorized using the end-user credentials, not the project's builder service account.
 - [ ] Build logs are not yet written to Cloud Storage, so they're not available via `gcloud`.
-- [ ] Timing is not collected or reported.
+- [ ] `timing` is not collected or reported.
 - [ ] `timeout` is not configurable.
 If Cloud Run request times out, client gets a 502.
-- [ ] `sourceProvenance` is not yet collected or reported.
+- [ ] `sourceProvenance` is not yet collected or reported, or uploaded to a Grafeas instance.
 - [ ] `projects.builds.list` is not yet implemented.
 - [ ] `operations.get` and `operations.list` are not yet implemented.
 - [ ] `projects.builds.cancel` is not implementable (the client doesn't get the